 - Foods very high in proteins

-- Carrot juice, besides being very tasty and refreshing, it is perfect for purifying the blood, and facilitates the work of the kidneys.
+- Carrot juice, besides being very tasty and refreshing, is perfect for purifying the blood and facilitates kidney function.

-- Grape juice, is a marvelous source of minerals.
-It helps us eliminate uric acid, and promotes cardiac rhythm regularization.
+- Grape juice is a marvelous source of minerals.
+It helps us eliminate uric acid, and promotes a healthy heart rate.

-- Asparagus: they possess diuretic properties that stimulate the functioning of our kidneys, eliminating toxins and stimulating urine evacuation.
+- Asparagus: contain diuretic properties that stimulate kidney function, eliminating toxins and stimulating urine evacuation

-- Spinach: rich in minerals, they detoxify our bodies and help cleanse the kidneys.
+- Spinach: rich in minerals, detoxify the body and help cleanse the kidneys

-- Celery: perfect for salads or even as an infusion.
-It is a diuretic and rich in minerals
+- Celery: perfect for salads or even as an infusion, diuretic and rich in minerals

-- Nettle and dandelion: they are diuretics, they clean our kidneys and eliminate uric acid.
+- Nettle and dandelion: diuretic, clean the kidneys and eliminate uric acid

-- Parsley: it doesn’t matter how we eat it, raw or as an infusion, this herb is excellent for cleaning the kidneys.
-Boiling a handful of parsley for 10 minutes in 2 liters of water should be enough.
-Strain, and store in the fridge.
-Try to drink it in 5 days, and then take a break for a week.
-This will cleanse our kidneys and will eliminate from their interior, any residual salt.
+- Parsley: can be consumed raw or as an infusion, cleans the kidneys.
+To make an infusion: boil a handful of parsley for 10 minutes in 2 liters of water.
+Strain and store in the fridge.
+Drink it within 5 days and then take a break for a week.
+This will cleanse our kidneys and will eliminate any residual salt from the walls.

-We must remember that the health of our kidneys and bladder depends essentially on our diet.
-You must avoid foods high in fat, eating salt, alcohol, sweets… All of this makes our kidneys stop filtering and purifying our blood correctly.
-We will suffer from kidney stones and we will have heart problems.
+We must remember that the health of our kidneys and bladder depends on our diet.
+Avoid foods high in fat, salt, alcohol, and sweets.
+These foods make our kidneys stop filtering and purifying our blood correctly.
+As a result, we could suffer from kidney stones or have heart problems.